ClementNerma/NightOS/docs/specs/ipc.md

 ### Closing pipes

 Any of the two processes (be it the receiver or the sender) can close a pipe using the [`CLOSE_PIPE`](syscalls.md#0x46-close_pipe) syscall, providing its SC or RC identifier.
 The pipe is immediatly closed on both sides, and the other process receives the [`PIPE_CLOSED`](signals.md#0x42-pipe_closed) signal.

+### Interactive usage

+When an application process' [execution context](applications/context.md) indicates this it was started from a command, the caller process will be able to:

+* Send data to the callee's STDIN pipe ;
+* Read data from the callee's STDOUT/STDERR pipes

+If the process is not started from a command, the STDIN pipe will never receive data and all data sent to the STDOUT/STDERR pipes will be automatically ignored.

 ## Shared Memory